 1980 - Foundation Principal, Mr Frank Moore, commenced.

-Construction of the administration building and site works were completed and Newhaven College opened its doors to fifty-one Year 7 and 8 students on Tuesday 5 February 1980.
+Construction of the administration building and site works were completed and Newhaven College opened its doors to 51 Year 7 and 8 students on Tuesday 5 February 1980.

 1990 - New Principal, Mr David O’Regan, commenced.

-The purchase of “The Pines” led to the re-activation of the Building Fund to help meet the cost of the purchase of this land and the new class rooms that were eventually built on the extension to the campus.
+The purchase of “The Pines” led to the re-activation of the Building Fund to help meet the cost of purchasing the land and the new classrooms that were eventually built on this extension to the campus.

 1991 - Dr Ken Morris completed the school history book, “Our School by the Sea 1976 – 1988”.
 The book was launched at a reunion dinner in November.